ernest-kiwele/mosquito/README.md

 # Running the command line client

-To run the CLI client, call `java` with the cli fat-jar artifact:
+To run the CLI client, call `java` with the cli fat-jar artifact from the project's root directory:

 ```
 $ java -jar mosquito-client/mosquito-client-cli/target/mosquito-client-cli-[VERSION].jar